manjotmb20/Rdatasets/doc/Stat2Data/rst/BritishUnions.rst

 Format
 ~~~~~~

-A dataset with 17 observations on the following 7 variables.
+A data frame with 17 observations on the following 7 variables.

 +------------------+------------------------------------------------+
 | ``Date``         | Month of the poll ``Aug-77`` to ``Sep-79``     |